Do you think there are a few Benefits of Losing Weight?

 - About 1 in 6 children and adolescents ages 2 to 19 were considered to have obesity.

-More than 1 in 3 Americans is obese and obesity is a risk factor for many diseases, including type 2 diabetes and heart disease.
+More than 1 in 3 Americans is obese.
+Obesity is a risk factor for many diseases, including type 2 diabetes and heart disease.
 These health issues stem from a range of underlying metabolic abnormalities that affect the liver, pancreas, muscle, fat, and other tissues.

 Let’s face it, no one likes the term ‘obese’ and I would venture to say that most overweight people would consider themselves pudgy or stocky but not obese.
 I know one woman who is avoiding her doctor because he offended her by saying she was obese.
 The good news is that she has vowed to lose weight.
 The bad news is that she has vowed to not to make another appointment until she does.

 Defining Overweight and Obesity